bdo-cash/reflow/README.md

     // To change to sync, simply add 'sync()' to the end. reflow.start(input, feedback).sync()
   ```
-- Task execution progress can be strategically feed back:
+- Task execution progress can be strategically feed back (from which we consider the execution progress is important):
   >
   ```Scala
     // `Progress.Strategy.Xxx` e.g.